 Practice maneuvering the trailer; the trailer always backs in the opposite direction of the vehicle.
 To maneuver the trailer, turn the steering wheel in the direction you want the trailer to go.
 Familiarize yourself with this manual and all aspects of your boat prior to initial launch.
 At the launch site, go through a pre-launch checklist.
 The list should be suited to your specific needs.

-Trailering and relative information is provided in the Sportfish, Cruisers, and Yachts Owner's Manual in Section 9, page 94.
+Trailering and relative information can be found on page 94 in Sportfish, Cruisers, Yachts Owner's Manual.